-Building on the foundation of the previous {gt} lesson — which focused on table structure and manipulation—I learned how to use the {gt}
+Building on the foundation of the previous {gt} lesson — which focused on table structure and manipulation—I learned how to use the {gt} package to polish, style, and customize tables, enhancing the quality and efficiency of data reports.

 Key Skills Gained: